FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 Your project must:

-- Have a Git repository initialized in its root directory
+- Have a Git repository initialized in its root directory.
-- Be pushed to GitHub (with all of your commits synced to it)
+- Be pushed to GitHub (with all of your commits synced to it).

-- Implement basic ajax `GET` and `POST` requests using Angular's HTTP service to:
+- Implement `GET` and `POST` HTTP requests using Angular's HTTP service:
 	- Save a new Colonist's information
 	- Save a new Alien encounter
 	- Fetch a list of recent Alien encounters